roboconf/roboconf.github.io/en/user-guide/autonomic-management-with-roboconf.md

 These files must be named **&lt;component name&gt;.measures**.

 * **rules** files define the actions to undertake by the DM when a measure has reached a given limit.
 Such a file is associated with the whole application.
-These files must be named **&lt;application name&gt;.rules**.
+It must be named **rules.cfg**.

 ## Measures Files